 Our multiage preschool program, for children ages 3 to 5, celebrates being a preschooler, while getting students ready for the rigors of Kindergarten.
 We place a emphasis on teaching our students the value of being a part of the MCP community, as well as enriching and supporting the community that has supported us since 1949!

 Using the High Scope approach, children are involved in active, participatory learning experiences in every part of their daily routine.
 With engaging hands-on activities, children will be guided by teachers to interact with other students, learn self-help skills along with many other skills to build a strong student all within a mixed age classroom setting.

-For the 2020/2021 school year we will be offering our in-person Multiage Preschool Program as well as a NEW virtual option called MCP connect.
+We are currently offering our in-person Multiage Preschool Program as well as a NEW virtual option called MCP connect.

 how we learn